tolexo/aqua/README.md

 ### Q: How do I write a 'hello world' api?
 First define a service controller in your project that supports a GET response (aqua.GetApi as a field type).
-Note that the controller defined as a struct must anonymously include aqua.RestSerivice.
+Note that the controller defined as a struct must anonymously include aqua.RestService.

 ```
 type HelloService struct {